 Ghrelin is the hunger hormone in our bodies that is responsible for stimulating our appetites.
 High ghrelin levels may encourage you to keep eating even if you’re full!

 Your gut plays a major role in your ghrelin levels.
 It has been clinically shown that the Bacillus Subtillis and Bacillus Coagulan probiotics can drop ghrelin levels by up to 50% in 30 days.
 Keeping these levels in check will help you to reduce unnecessary food intake.
-Your gut health should be a central part to any weight loss plan!
+Your gut health should be a central part of any weight loss plan!

 Your gut also contains critical compounds that affect your metabolism.
 Many of these enzymes and bioactive molecules are created by bacteria.

 One of the keys to fat burning is butyrate, a short-chain fatty acid that is produced in the large intestine by good bacteria.
-That means your gut health is directly responsible for the production of this fat burning acid!
+That means your gut health is directly responsible for the production of this fat-burning acid!
 Bacillus spores have been shown to not only produce butyrate but also increases the population of other butyrate-producing bacteria.
 Gut model studies indicate that Bacillus strains increase butyrate production by over 50%.

 5. Improve Mental Health